Ancient Dinosaur Depictions

 Beautiful tapestries (see below) have been found in the tombs of the area (dated from 200 – 700 AD) with a repeating pattern that looks like dinosaurs (pictures courtesy of Dennis Swift).
 Indeed, the depictions on some of the Ica Stones how the sauropod dinosaurs with a crest of spines much like those on the Acambaro figures, and preserved skin remains discovered by Paleontologist Stephen Czerkas:“Recent discovery of fossilized sauropod (diplodocid) skin impressions reveals a significantly different appearance for these dinosaurs.
 The fossilized skin demonstrates that a median row of spines was present… Some are quite narrow, and others are broader and more conical.”
 (Czerkas, “New Look for Sauropod Dinosaurs,” Geology, December, 1992, p.
 1,068.)

 Other items of anatomical accuracy that attest to the authenticity of these Ica Stone depictions include the positioning of the tail and legs.
 Early critics said the Ica Stones were fakes, in part because their tails were sticking out while walking.
 Paleontologists in the 1960s were confident that dinosaurs dragged their tails.
 The paleontologists were wrong and the Ica Stones were right.
 Scientists now believe dinosaurs held their massive tails off the ground while walking, because there are no drag marks on dinosaur trackways.
 The dinosaurs on the Ica Stones are depicted standing upright, rather than with legs splayed out in a lizard-like position.
 That, according to dinosaur experts, is “dead on” accurate.
 The stylizing of animals depicted on the Ica Stones matches those found in the Nascan Lines (monkey with curled tail, hummingbird, and stylized dinosaur).
 Many of the Ica Stones were been blackened so that the artistic etchings stand out.
 While some fraudulent Ica Stones have been manufactured in recent years to sell to tourists, a number of the dinosaur stones were found in tomb excavations by experienced archaeologists.
-Moreover microscopic analysis of the patina (covering the stone surface) and oxidation in the etching grooves unambiguously distinguishes between the authentic and the recently forged artifacts.
+Moreover microscopic analysis of the patina (covering the stone surface), copper traces and oxidation in the etching grooves unambiguously distinguishes between the authentic and the recently forged artifacts.